-An optimization of different DRIP Authentication Messages allows an Observer, offline or online, to be able to validate a UAS ID in real-time.
-First is the sending of various BroadcastAttestastion's (over DRIP Link Authentication Messages) containing the relevant registry hierarchy from the Root all the way to the claimed Registry.
-Next is sending DRIP Wrapper Authentication Messages that sign over dynamically changing data (such as UA location data).
+An optimization of different DRIP Authentication Messages allows an Observer, without Internet connection (offline) or with (online), to be able to validate a UAS DRIP ID in real-time.
+First is the sending of Broadcast Attestations (over DRIP Link Authentication Messages) containing the relevant registration of the UA's DRIP ID in the claimed Registry.
+Next is sending DRIP Wrapper Authentication Messages that sign over both static (e.g. above registration) and dynamically changing data (such as UA location data).
 Combining these two sets of information an Observer can piece together a chain of trust and real-time evidence to make their determination of the UAs claims.